Achieving Approximate Symmetry Is Exponentially Easier than Exact Symmetry: Beyond : On Approximate Symmetry in Other Metrics

 This bound, while even independent of the group size, is less interesting since it only holds for one particular pair $(x,f)$.
 To make it more general, one may want to take a supremum (over $x$ and/or $f$) of the left-hand side of the above inequality and hope that a modified upper bound holds.

 To take the supremum over $x \in \mathcal{X}$, we need to use the so-called \emph{covering} arguments, which are standard in classical statistics.
 Let $\log \mathcal{N}(\kappa, \mathcal{X})$ denote the metric entropy of $\mathcal{X}$ at scale $\kappa$, that is, the logarithm of the minimum number of points required to cover the whole domain $\mathcal{X}$ with balls of radius at most $\kappa$, where we equip the domain with a given metric.
+Assume that $f \in L^2(\mathcal{X})$ is $1$-Lipschitz with respect to the given metric.

 Assume $\kappa^2=\epsilon$ and

 Then we have

 Usually, the metric entropy depends linearly on the intrinsic dimension of the domain $\mathcal{X}$, and it is also heavily affected by the volume of the domain.
 The above bound, while being nice and independent of the group, still depends on potentially complicated constants determined by the geometry of the input domain $\mathcal{X}$.